 We compare our prices to make sure we offer you the lowest prices and best value.

 Rosuvastatin is an oral medication used to treat high cholesterol.
-In some cases, it may be prescribed to lower the risk of heart attack and stroke, especially in people who have experienced prior stroke or have heart disease.
+In some cases, it may be prescribed to lower the risk of heart attack and stroke, especially in people who have experienced a prior stroke or have been diagnosed with heart disease.

 Rosuvastatin is one of the “high-intensity” statin medications, so it may be specifically prescribed for people at high risk of heart attack or stroke, or for people who have known heart disease.

-Rosuvastatin, similar to all the Statin class of cholesterol medications, works by decreasing the liver’s ability to process and make more cholesterol.
-It works by blocking a naturally occuring enzyme in the body named HMG-CoA Reductase.
-Rosuvastatin and other statins have also been shown to reduce inflammation in the body and in blood vessels.
+Rosuvastatin, similar to all the Statin medications, works by decreasing the liver’s ability to process and make more cholesterol.
+It works by blocking a naturally occurring enzyme in the body named HMG-CoA Reductase.
+Rosuvastatin and other statins have also been shown to reduce inflammation in the body including in blood vessels.